Archer's Airport: The Plan, the People, the Future of Local Air Travel

 Quiet Skies — which calls itself “a coalition of neighbors for safe, quiet flight paths around Hawthorne Airport” — warned of potential environmental impacts from what it called the “first ever eVTOL hub.”
 In its statement, the group said, “We’re entering this new era completely unprepared and with no clear pathway to success.”

-These concerns were raised further during Wednesday’s LAX/Community Noise Roundtable meeting, a public forum where local residents, officials, and airport representatives address noise and environmental issues.
+These concerns were raised further during LAX/Community Noise Roundtable's Nov.
+12 meeting, a public forum where local residents, officials, and airport representatives address noise and environmental issues.
 Chair Denny Schneider briefly raised Archer’s proposal, suggesting the panel gather more information for a future agenda on shared South Bay airspace.
 One member questioned whether evaluating only the first phase was sufficient, given that the full expansion remains undefined.

 Tribal Cultural Resource Concerns